UCL Queen Square Institute of Neurology: History

 The Institute of Neurology was established in 1950.
 It merged with UCL in 1997, becoming the UCL Institute of Neurology.
 The institute is centred at Queen Square House, a concrete tower in the north-east corner of Queen Square, London that opened in 1971.
 Due to expansion, some of the institute's departments and activities are now based in numerous locations in Queen Square and surrounding parts of Bloomsbury.
 The UCL Institute of Neurology was rebranded to UCL Queen Square Institute of Neurology in September, 2018.

-In 2019, project manager Arcadis and contractor ISG Ltd began work to expand the footprint of the Eastman Dental Hospital site on Gray's Inn Road to enable construction of a new building for the UCL Queen Square Institute of Neurology and a hub for the UK Dementia Research Institute.
-Completion is scheduled for mid 2025.
+In 2019, UCL began work to expand the footprint of the Eastman Dental Hospital site on Gray's Inn Road to enable construction of a new building for the UCL Queen Square Institute of Neurology and a hub for the UK Dementia Research Institute.
+Completion is scheduled for end of 2027.

 Departments

 The institute currently holds 679 active research projects, totalling £262m.
 Annual turnover is £102 million.
 In the 2008 Research Assessment Exercise almost 100 staff were submitted for evaluation and 70% of research was deemed to be internationally competitive or world leading.
 Submitted papers received an average citation rate of 40 per paper.